Mattia9918/Mattia9918/README.md

 I'm Mattia Campagnola, a master's student of software engineering at Politecnico di Torino.
 A part of the projects I've worked on are pinned on this page.

-I have worked and currently work on projects mainly based on:
+I currently work on projects mainly based on:

 * Rust
 * Kotlin